FauconFan/makefileC/README.md

 - `make debug`: Same as `make all` except it uses debug flags
 - `make redebug`: Alias for `make fclean && make debug`

 There are also one additional variable that can be provided through command line: VERBOSE.
-This variable look like a boolean variable, its value is either 0 or 1.
+This variable looks like a boolean variable, its value is either 0 or 1.
 Its default value is 0.

 If VERBOSE is enabled, meaningful commands are printed.
 A non-meaningful command is a print command, creating directories, ...